Hoeller McLaughlin PLLC | Fort Worth DWI Lawyer | Tarrant County DWI Attorneys

 Our team team at Hoeller McLaughlin PLLC are all former Tarrant County prosecutors.
 Being trained as a prosecutor gives us invaluable experience because we know exactly how the State of Texas will attempt to prosecute you on your DWI criminal charges.
 This knowledge will allow our firm to build the best defense in fighting your DWI.

 Partner Lindsay Truly, who is our lead Fort Worth DWI Lawyer at Hoeller McLaughlin PLLC, is a former DWI prosecutor in Tarrant County and has successfully negotiated hundreds of DWI charges.
-She is also a Super Lawyers Rising Star for 2023 by Thomson Reuters.
+She is also a Super Lawyers Rising Star for 2023 and 2024 by Thomson Reuters and a Top Fort Worth Attorney by Fort Worth Magazine for 2022, 2023, and 2024.
 See some of her results and outstanding 5 star reviews.

 3. SUPERIOR KNOWLEDGE IN DWI LAW | BOARD CERTIFIED LAWYER